mikrobi/babel/core/components/babel/docs/readme.md

 ## Usage

-Install via package manager and fill the system setting `babel.contextKeys` with a comma separated list of context keys which should be used to link multilingual resources.
+Install via package manager and fill the system setting `babel.contextKeys` with a comma-separated list of context keys which should be used to link multilingual resources.

 ## Documentation